Mounjaro

 When to Discuss Mounjaro with Your Healthcare Provider

-Contact your healthcare provider immediately if:
+Contact your healthcare professional promptly if:

-Schedule a routine appointment to discuss Mounjaro if:
+Consider a routine appointment to discuss Mounjaro if:

-Your diabetes review should include discussion of:
+Your diabetes review might include discussion of:

 • Your current glycaemic control and HbA1c levels